 - Easy to keep an overview since the area is really compact

-- Challenging equipment for older children
+- Challenging climbing frames for older children

 - The area is extremely popular during weekends and feels crowded

-Battersea Park is a family-friendly park, and the playground area has been cleverly designed to facilitate many different types of play equipment within a limited area in the south-west corner of the park.
-For families with children in different age-groups, it’s relatively easy to keep an overview even when playing in the separate sections.
+Battersea Park is a family-friendly park, and the playground area has been cleverly designed to facilitate many different types of play areas within a limited area in the south-west corner of the park.
+For families with children in different age-groups, it’s relatively easy to keep an overview even when playing in separate sections.
 The concept of clustering the play-areas so close together is a double-edged sword; when the park becomes crowded during weekends, the place feels chaotic with kids and parents high and low.

 Read more about the 4 distinct play areas in Battersea Park Playground

 Play areas matched with the basic elements of nature